RTMC and other private subsidiaries of RSA (Pty) Ltd

 (ii) the publication of investment-related publications;

-(iii) holding national or localised conferences;
+(iii) holding national or localized conferences;

 (iv) Organizing investment contact visits;